faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

 [^books_by_young_uneducated]:  Joseph was about 23 when the Book of Mormon was primarily dictated.
 Many young authors wrote significant works of fiction [even before the age of 20](https://en.wikipedia.org/wiki/List_of_books_written_by_children_or_teenagers).
 Significant novels have been penned [in under one month](https://mentalfloss.com/article/29126/6-famous-novels-penned-under-month) (the Book of Mormon was dictated over a much longer period).
 And many famous authors [had little or no formal education](http://guyportman.com/2015/06/26/10-famous-self-educated-authors/).
 Still, Hales has argued that the convergence of several measures positions the Book of Mormon [as a unique creation](https://www.mormoninterpreter.com/curiously-unique-joseph-smith-as-author-of-the-book-of-mormon/) (his analysis rests on multiple assumptions which are arguable, and he does not consider other possible authors for the Book of Mormon).

-[^oblique_reference_to_jst]: There is one {{ link(text="oblique reference to Joseph Smith and Clarke's commentary", path="/joseph-consulting-clarkes-commentary/") }}, but it does not suggest that Joseph even read the work, much less had it in his possession.
+[^oblique_reference_to_jst]: There is one [oblique reference to Joseph Smith and Clarke's commentary](/joseph-consulting-clarkes-commentary/), but it does not suggest that Joseph even read the work, much less had it in his possession.